paragonie/libgossamer/docs/specification/README.md

    the normal channels).
 4. `RevokeUpdate` - Revokes a specific update.
 This should only be used in the event of malware or significant stability concerns.

+Internally, these keywords are referred to as `verbs`.

 ### Security Goals and Desired Properties